-Overall, the use of ECS remains an area of academic and industry controversy, as prospective studies comparing current standard-of-care carrier screening with expanded carrier screening in at-risk populations are lacking.
+Overall, the use of ECS remains an area of academic and industry controversy, as prospective studies comparing current standard-of-care carrier screening with ECS in at-risk populations are lacking.
 This controversial clinical topic has had considerable input from industry.
 In a systematic evidence review designed to identify ECS publications describing client-, provider-, and test-related outcomes, clinical uptake of ECS and impact on reproductive decision-making was found to be variable.
-Although genetic counselors seem to be comfortable with ECS, most other reproductive care providers seem to prefer minimal guideline or ancestry-based screening due to perceived barriers, such as time needed for ECS results disclosure and follow-up, as well as the desire to have panels set by professional society recommendations.21 The controversy will likely continue until prospective clinical research is conducted evaluating how this strategy affects reproductive outcomes and indicating whether or not the potential benefits of this approach exceed the potential harms.
+Although genetic counselors seem to be comfortable with ECS, most other reproductive care providers seem to prefer minimal guideline or ancestry-based screening due to perceived barriers, such as time needed for ECS results disclosure and follow-up, as well as the desire to have panels set by professional society recommendations.23 Authors also list lack of consensus on which gene variants to analyze and report, high costs of testing, lack of demand from the general public and the varying perceptions of what constitutes as a severe disorder across cultures as challenges in application of multigene carrier screening.24

+The controversy will likely continue until prospective clinical research is conducted evaluating how this strategy affects reproductive outcomes and indicating whether or not the potential benefits of this approach exceed the potential harms.

 There are limited scenarios where multigene carrier screening panels may be considered medically necessary.
 One example includes couples with consanguinity.
-Approximately 8% of first-cousin couples are at risk of being carriers of the same AR condition22 compared to a reported 1%-4% in non-consanguineous couples.^{23, 24} ACOG recommends that couples with consanguinity should be offered genetic counseling to discuss the increased risk of recessive conditions being expressed in their offspring and the limitations and benefits of carrier screening.8 ACMG recommends Tier 4 screening (autosomal recessive conditions with < 1 in 200 maximum carrier frequencies) when a pregnancy stems from a known or possible consanguineous relationship (second cousins or closer).19 Some researchers recommend whole exome-based carrier screening for couples with consanguinity.^{25, 26}
+Approximately 8% of first-cousin couples are at risk of being carriers of the same AR condition25 compared to a reported 1%-4% in non-consanguineous couples.^{26, 27} ACOG recommends that couples with consanguinity should be offered genetic counseling to discuss the increased risk of recessive conditions being expressed in their offspring and the limitations and benefits of carrier screening.8 ACMG recommends Tier 4 screening (autosomal recessive conditions with < 1 in 200 maximum carrier frequencies) when a pregnancy stems from a known or possible consanguineous relationship (second cousins or closer).19 Some researchers recommend whole exome-based carrier screening for couples with consanguinity.^{28, 29}

 Per NSGC and ACOG, prenatal testing for adult-onset conditions is not recommended if pregnancy or childhood management will not be affected.
 Per NSGC, in addition to potential ethical complexities, testing for adult-onset conditions "may deny a child's future autonomy, and potential for genetic discrimination."
 Examples of such adult-onset testing include, but are not limited to, Huntington disease and Alzheimer disease-such as HTT and APOE variants, respectively.
 The ACMG and World Federation of Neurology consider this type of predictive testing more appropriate for adults and not recommended in pregnancies and for minors, as results will neither directly affect pregnancy nor accurately predict progression of behavioral symptoms.
-27
+30